BACKGROUND

 Will lynx kill sheep?

-Lynx can and do kill sheep, but the frequency with which lynx kill sheep varies around Europe, from as many as 8 sheep every 30 days killed by male lynx during the woodland grazing season in Norway, to an average of less than 2 sheep per lynx per year across the rest of Europe.
-In Norway, around 8,000 sheep per year were reportedly killed by lynx between 1995 and 2013, although more recently, claimed losses have been falling to less than half that number.
+The frequency with which lynx kill sheep varies around Europe, from as many as 8 sheep every 30 days killed by male lynx during the woodland grazing season in Norway, to an average of less than 2 sheep per lynx per year across the rest of Europe.
+In Norway, around 8,000 sheep per year were reportedly killed by lynx between 1995 and 2013, although more recently, claimed losses have fallen to less than half that number.
 Across the rest of Europe, losses range from zero to a few hundred sheep per year.
 Why then, does Norway experience such unusually high losses?

 The first thing to note is that less than 10% of Norway’s reported losses are verified.
 Misuse of the compensation system is widely acknowledged, with independent study suggesting a significant discrepancy between how many sheep are actually killed by lynx and how much compensation is being paid.
 This discrepancy may be because mortality from other causes (e.g. lack of micro-minerals, accidents, or disease) is being wrongly attributed to lynx, and/or because predation by other carnivores is being wrongly attributed to lynx.
 There have also been convictions for fraud.
 So, exactly how many of the sheep reportedly killed by lynx in Norway are really killed by lynx is unclear.